Monastery of St. Elian

-The Monastery of St. Elian was a Syriac Catholic monastery near the town of Al-Qaryatayn, along a trade route between the two major cities of Palmyra and Damascus in the Homs Governorate of central Syria.
+The Monastery of St. Elian is a Syriac Catholic monastery near the town of Al-Qaryatayn, along a trade route between the two major cities of Palmyra and Damascus in the Homs Governorate of central Syria.
 It was destroyed on 21 August 2015 by members of the Islamic State of Iraq and the Levant (ISIL or ISIS), whose acts of terror in the Syrian Civil War include widespread vandalism and violence against non-Salafists and historical heritage.
 St. Elian Monastery housed a 5th-century tomb and served as a major pilgrimage site, particularly to those seeking a cure for bodily ailments.
 Parts of the monastery, including the foundations, were 1,500 years old.

 Destruction by ISIL

 ISIL released images showing the demolition of the monastery.
 The group had captured the area earlier in August.
 The group also imprisoned a number of Christian civilians.
 The monastery's superior, Jacques Mourad, was abducted by ISIL in May 2015 and escaped after 5 months of captivity.
 Threatened with execution, he escaped from the ISIL-held territory.
 The area around the monastery was recaptured by the Syrian Arab Army from ISIS in April 2016.
 The bones and broken sarcophagus of Mar Elian were rediscovered and recovered in the ruins of the site at that time.